FA/0093 - CELLULAR PHYSIOLOGY AND LABORATORY

 |[60/76] BIOTECHNOLOGY||[76/10 - Ord.
 2018] Industriale e Ambientale||6||56|

 The course aims to provide students with the basics of general physiology, with particular reference to the functional organization of animal cell, acquiring knowledge in the preparation and analysis of biological samples, in particular the main techniques of in vitro cell culture methods using laboratory and microscopy aimed at their application in biotechnology.

-The knowledge acquired by students during the course of Cellular Physiology allow him to have knowledge of applications of methodological and instrumental analysis with particular reference to areas of biological and molecular neurobiology.
+The knowledge acquired by students during the course of Cellular Physiology allow him: to contextualize the different metabolic pathways in the correct physiological and eventually pathological mechanisms and to have knowledge of applications of methodological and instrumental analysis with particular reference to areas of biological and molecular neurobiology.

 Chemistry with laboratory, Physics tutorials

 Program of cellular physiology and laboratory of Physiology

 Structure of the cell with particular reference to cell membrane.
 Concept of Homeostasis, general characteristics of the homeostatic control systems.
 Cells: communication with the environment.
 Membrane transports.
 Voltage-gated ion channels and ligand-dependent.
 Passive transports, simple diffusion and "non-ionic diffusion", transports through membrane channels.
 Aquaporins.
 Vesicular transport.
 Mediated transport: facilitated diffusion, primary and secondary active transport.
 Neurons and the nervous system.
 The resting potential.
 The passive electrical properties of cell membranes.
 Ionic basis of the action potential.
 Conduction of action potentials.
 Local Potential.
 Electrical and chemical synapses.
 Chemical messengers, receptors and cellular responses.
 G-proteins and second messengers.
 Local messengers, hormones, neurotransmitters, neuropeptides.